 What parents can do to keep their teens safe on social media?

 - Parents should openly communicate with their teens.
-It is most important that your child feel safe and comfortable to share their thoughts with you, because fear of punishment can result in dispatched and disloyal behavior of your child.
+It is most important that your child feel safe and comfortable to share their thoughts with you because the fear of punishment can result in dispatched and disloyal behaviour of your child.
 Be friendly to your child.

 - Check the privacy setting on your teen’s social network.
 Make sure these are set so that only family can see their profiles, particularly their photos and their location.

 - Teach your teen to protect their password.
 Stress the importance of never sharing their password with anyone, even a close friend or sibling.
 Have them construct a complicated password that is difficult to guess, using numbers, symbols and capital and lower-case letters.